 Student Technology Requirements

 All students are required to bring a laptop computer to school to use for their academic needs.
-It is important that each student have a recent computer that is capable of using the kind of applications and web services that our teachers will be expecting for classroom work.
-We understand that student computers will also hold many personal pictures, movies, and other applications as well.
-All computers brought by students should be less than four years old.
-This will ensure that they can run the most recent operating system updates and software applications that our faculty will plan to use.
+It is important that each student have a computer that is less than four years old.
+This will ensure that your computer is capable of running necessary operating system updates and the applications and web services our teachers employ for classroom work.
+We understand that student computers will also hold many personal pictures, movies, and other applications.

 St. Andrew’s is a fully authorized Apple repair facility and can perform warranty and non-warranty work on all Apple products.
-Therefore, we strongly encourage students to use Apple laptops such as the MacBook Air or MacBook Pro.
+Therefore, we encourage students to use Apple laptops such as the MacBook Air or MacBook Pro.
 Laptop computers from other manufacturers are also welcome on campus, and we can coordinate repair and service on those machines as well.
-They simply take some additional time to ship and receive from the manufacturer’s repair facility.
-The Technology Department does not recommend Chromebooks or Linux-based systems at this time, due to some School software and campus printing being unavailable on these platforms.
+The Technology Department does not recommend iPads, Chromebooks, or Linux-based systems at this time, due to some School software and campus printing being unavailable on these platforms.